XRFXLP/NVSentinel/docs/designs/021-health-event-property-overrides.md

     enabled: true
     rules:
       # Suppress XID 109 - known to be non-critical in this environment
-      - match:
+      - name: "suppress-xid-109"
+        when: |
-          agent: "syslog-health-monitor"
+          event.agent == "syslog-health-monitor" &&
-          errorCode:
-            - "109"
+          "109" in event.errorCode
         override:
           isFatal: false          # Suppress: mark as non-fatal
           recommendedAction: NONE # No action needed
 ```

-### Match Logic
+### CEL Evaluation

-- All specified fields in `match` must be present and equal (AND logic)
-- Unspecified fields are ignored (match any value)
-- For `errorCode` arrays: match if ANY errorCode in the health event overlaps with ANY errorCode in the match criteria
+- Each rule's `when` expression is evaluated against the health event
-- Rules are evaluated in order; first match wins
+- Rules are evaluated in order; first rule where `when` evaluates to `true` wins
 - If no rule matches, the health event is unchanged
+- CEL expressions have access to the `event` object with all health event fields
+- Expressions are compiled once at startup and cached for evaluation performance
+- Startup validation ensures all CEL expressions are syntactically valid
+- Invalid expressions cause Platform Connector to fail startup (fail-fast)

 ### Key Components